 31. National Chambal Sanctuary

 National Chambal Sanctuary, also called the National Chambal Gharial Wildlife Sanctuary is a protected area for the protection of the Critically Endangered gharial, the red-crowned roof turtle, and the Endangered Ganges river dolphin.
-It is located around 80 KMs away from Gwalior on the Chambal River near the tripoint of Rajasthan, Madhya Pradesh, and Uttar Pradesh and headquarters at Morena, Madhya Pradesh.
+It is located around 80 KMs away from Gwalior on the Chambal River near the tripoint of Rajasthan, Madhya Pradesh, and Uttar Pradesh, and its headquarters is at Morena, Madhya Pradesh.

 32. Bir Singh Palace, Datia

-Bir Singh Palace, also known as Datia Palace is very beautiful, strong and one of the most famous palaces build by Raja Bir Singh Deo.
-It is situated nearly 70 KMs from Gwalior on an isolated rock on the western side of the city Datia.
+Bir Singh Palace, also known as Datia Palace is very beautiful, strong, and one of the most famous palaces built by Raja Bir Singh Deo.
+It is situated nearly 70 KMs from Gwalior on an isolated rock on the western side of Datia city.
 It represents Mughal architecture along with Rajput architecture.